Vinusharma/Demon/README.md

 # Demon
 Demon is a simple python project for termux made by me for tor links to copy it and access dark and deep web in tor.
+Clone it on your termux and simple run with python3